basthaprathyusha0611-prog/Netflix-portfolio-project/README.md

  Tools & Technologies Used

-- Power BI for visualizing and Power Query for Transformation of data
+- Power BI for visualizing
+- Power Query for Transformation of data
+- DAX for measures

 ---Project Workflow